Wattam/Supera-GameStore-API/README.md

 - Create a empty cart.
 - Get all carts.
 - Get a cart.
+- Get a cart with it's products sorted by name (alphabetical order).
 - Get a cart with it's products sorted by price (lowest to highest).
-- Get a cart with it's products sorted by name (alphabetical order).
-- Get a cart with it's products sorted by score (highest to lowest).
+- Get a cart with it's products sorted by score (lowest to highest).
 - Add a product to a cart.
 - Remove a product from a cart.
 - Checkout a cart (change it's status to CLOSED and products can't be added/removed to/from it anymore).